1nfinitum/ansible-digo/README.md

 ```
 Here you can choose your prefered port for ssh connections, the default one is `22`.
 If you are going to change it - also change `ansible_ssh_port` variable in `inventory_for_vagrant` file.

-Other variables you can find in docs for the next roles from [1nfinitum's github](https://github.com/1nfinitum):
+Other variables you can find in docs for the next roles from [tenequm's github](https://github.com/tenequm):

 ## Example vars.yml
 ```